taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `handle.compute_graph`

-A collection of Taichi kernels (a compute graph) to be launched on device in predefined order.
+A collection of Taichi kernels (a compute graph) to launch on device in a predefined order.

 `enumeration.arch`